brian-osullivan/tea-review-site/src/posts/best-english-breakfast-teas.md

 ---
 title: 'Best English breakfast teas 2022'
 metaTitle: 'Our pick of the 13 best English breakfast teas for 2022 | Tea review experts'
-description: This is a great choice for anyone looking for a black tea that's versatile and affordable.
-It's also a great option for people who are new to tea.
+description: In-depth reviews of classic and new English breakfast teas.
+Great options for people who are new to tea and aficionados alike.
+Read our detailed review now.
 author: Andrew Warner
 date: 2022-01-20
 category: how-to